 They are often constructed to luxury standards and outfitted with several technology to make the life of the deep sea recreational angler easier, such as outriggers, flying bridges, and fighting seats, as well as cutting-edge fishfinders and navigation devices.

-Marlin are members of the billfish family, which includes the following ten species:
+Marlin are members of the billfish family, which includes the following ten different species:

 - Atlantic and Pacific Blue Marlin